Sheikh Ali al-Bakka Mosque

+Overview

-The mosque was founded by the Husam ad-Din Turuntay in 1282 during the reign of Mamluk sultan al-Mansur Qalawun.
+The mosque was founded by Husam ad-Din Turuntay in 1282 during the reign of Mamluk sultan al-Mansur Qalawun.
 Turuntay was the representative of the sultan in Jerusalem.
 The sanctuary is named after Sheikh Ali al-Bakka, a renowned Sufi religious leader from Iraq who lived in Hebron.
 The minaret was erected by the viceroy and practical strongman of the sultanate, Sayf al-Din Salar (d.
 1310).

 The original mosque was mostly demolished, however the minaret still stands and is viewed as an exemplary work of Mamluk architecture.
 Sitting on a rectangular base, its shaft has a hexagonal shape.
 The minaret base has an arched corridor which leads to the courtyard.
 In 1978 a new mosque was built on the site, but preserved the remains of the original mosque.